-The lake surface temperatures are derived from NOAA polar-orbiting satellite imagery obtained through the Great Lakes CoastWatch program.
-The addition of ice cover information was implemented in early 1999, using data provided by the National Ice Center (NIC).
+The lake surface temperatures are derived from NOAA AVHRR imagery obtained through the Great Lakes CoastWatch program.
+The addition of ice cover concentration was implemented in early 1999, using data provided by the National Ice Center (NIC).
 Lake surface temperatures are updated daily with information from the cloud-free portions of the previous day's satellite imagery.
 If no imagery is available, a smoothing algorithm is applied to the previous day's map.
-Ice information will then be added, using the most recent Great Lakes Ice Analysis produced by NIC, nominally twice per week during the ice season.
+Ice concentration will then be added, using the most recent Great Lakes Ice Analysis produced by NIC, historically twice per week during the ice season.
+Since 2011, the ice conentration data has been available on a daily basis.

 More on the Great Lakes Surface Environmental Analysis: